ivan-zapreev/Distributed-Translation-Infrastructure/README.md

-# Automated-Translation-Tries
+# Back-Off-Language-Model-SMT

 <big>Author: Dr. Ivan S. Zapreev</big>: <https://nl.linkedin.com/in/zapreevis>

 <big>Git-Hub</big>: <https://github.com/ivan-zapreev/Automated-Translation-Tries>

 ## Introduction
-This is a project made as a test exercise for automated machine translation which is aiming at automated translation of text in different languages.
+This is a fork project from the Automated-Translation-Tries project, made as a test exercise for automated machine translation (aiming at automated translation of text in different languages).

 For machine translation it is important to estimate and compare the fluency of different possible translation outputs for the same source (i.e., foreign) sentence.
 This is commonly achieved by using